nihathrael/nihathrael.github.io/content/blog/2025-11-01_tigersport660-review.md

 The quickshifter is a must have in my opinion, it's very smooth and is unbelievably fun to bang through the gears.
 The heated grips are also really nice, as they make riding in cooler weather a lot more comfortable – lengthening the riding season.

 ## Riding Experience
-Keep in mind, this is my first motorcycle, so your mileage may vary.
+Keep in mind, this is my first motorcycle.
+So your mileage may vary.

 ### Things I Like
 First off, the bike is super easy to ride.
 When I test drove it against an *Aprilia Tuono 660* and a *Suzuki GSX-8S*, that is what I noticed the most and appreciated a lot as a beginner.
 I also liked the more upright riding position, as it is much easier on my desk-ridden back.
 That said, the bike is very comfortable for up to 2-3 hours, any more and the seat will feel very hard.